ios-dev-tools/awesome-ios-dev-tools/README.md

 * [Fabric App](http://apple.co/1LER5d2) - Fabric app is a app that monitors your app and will give you real-time alerts when something is critically affecting it.

-* [Fabric App](http://apple.co/1LER5d2) - Developer tool that Ryan wishes he had used sooner is "the built-in Text Shortcuts in macOS/iOS!".
-His favourite tool at the moment is "SavvyCal", which removes 5-10 nonsense emails a day for planning and rescheduling meetings.
-His top 5 apps on his Mac/iPhone/

 * [Flurry](https://www.flurry.com/) - Flurry helps app developers and marketers understand how people are using their apps.
 The company has a suite of products that helps developers measure user engagement, app installs, and in-app purchases.
 Flurry also offers marketing products that help developers acquire new users and retain existing users.

-* [Flurry](https://www.flurry.com/) - I really enjoy using <a href="https://apps.apple.com/us/app/bakery-simple-icon-maker/id1575220747">Bakery</a> for creating quick placeholder app icons for development and debugging.
-It's also really easy to use and has a ton of features

 * [Follow Analytics](http://followanalytics.com) - Mobile Marketing Automation, Analytics and Optimization helps global industry leaders grow their businesses with rich, personalized and relevant mobile customer experiences that create high rates of engagement.

 * [Heap](https://heap.io/) - Heap gives you a complete view of how your customers interact with your product or site, so you can make informed decisions about where to focus your efforts to improve the user experience.

 * [Inapptics](http://inapptics.com/) - Inapptics is a drop-in SDK and online app analytics service that helps you see what your users are doing in your app and how they're navigating.
 It will also help you detect crashes and replay the exact steps that led to them.

-* [Inapptics](http://inapptics.com/) - I'm a Staff iOS Engineer at Turo and I currently work on my weekly newsletter Indie Watch.
-When I'm not working, I enjoy weightlifting, cooking, and photography.
-My favorite developer tool is Proxyman and my top 5 apps on my Mac/iPhone/iPad are Strong, YouTube Studio,

 * [Infillion](https://infillion.com/) - Welcome to the connected future!
 We've built a connected commerce platform for the open Internet that seamlessly links advertising, marketing, and CX.
 The world's best brands rely on Infillion for advanced media solutions – particularly CTV – and technology solutions built on real human behavior.
 Performant media Interactive video or hyper-